Lujun995/lujun995.github.io/_posts/2021-11-15-Deep-Learning-and-SHAP.md

 print(class_names)
 {% endhighlight %}

-We found 1021 files belonging to 3 classes in the 'train' folder and 187 files belonging to 3 classes in the 'test' folder, and theses photos are ['beetles', 'cockroach', 'dragonflies'].
+We found 1021 files belonging to 3 classes in the 'train' folder and 187 files belonging to 3 classes in the 'test' folder, and these photos are ['beetles', 'cockroach', 'dragonflies'].
 Next, we display some photos in our training dataset.

 {% highlight python %}
 import matplotlib.pyplot as plt